synthesis-labs/polaris-gantry/README.md

 Builds and pushes docker images inside Kubernetes to AWS ECR.
 Two pods are spun up, one is an API to create and issue builds, the other is docker-in-docker to build and push images.

+For now, state is stored in a json file on the container so deleting the pod refreshes the state.

 ## Install

 ```sh